Lala Sukuna: Lineage

 Sukuna was born into a chiefly family on Bau, off the island of Viti Levu, the largest island in the Fiji archipelago.
 His father, Ratu Joni Madraiwiwi, was the son of the Bauan noble and rebel leader Ratu Mara Kapaiwai.

 After joining the Audit Office as a clerk at an early age, Ratu Madraiwiwi had steadily worked his way up through the civil service, establishing connections along the way that were later to prove decisive in the life of his son.
 Ratu Sukuna's mother, Adi Litiana Maopa, was the sister of the Tui Nayau, Ratu Alifereti Finau Ulukalala (High Chief of Lau) and father of Ratu Tevita Uluilakeba III, who was the father of Ratu Sir Kamisese Mara.

 Ratu Mara Kapaiwai of Bau was born in 1815, son of Ratu Vuibureta and Adi Mere Veisaca.
 Ratu Vuibureta was the sixth son of Ratu Banuve Baleivavalagi the 3rd Vunivalu of Bau from 1770 to 1803 and Adi Ufia from Lakeba.

 Although he was not accorded a chiefly title from Bau his birthplace, he was installed as the second Tui Lau in 1938 following the traditional process of consultation between the Yavusa Vuanirewa and the endorsement of the Tui Nayau, Ratu Tevita Uluilakeba III following the passing of Ratu Alifereti Finau Ulukalala as referenced in the TRY Lakeba.
 He held the title of Tui Lau until his death in 1958.

+Itaukei Land Trust Board

+Ratu Sir Lala Sukuna recognized that for Fiji to prosper, the Indian community needed land security, but indigenous ownership must remain permanent.
+Although he did have disagreements with several leaders such as Peceli Vitukawalu, the Magistrate of Fiji at the time, who said that the indentured labourers brought from India should go back to India, but Sukuna fought back and said that it is the Fijians who took advantage of the indentured labourers leaving them with no money to afford the trip back to India.
+Between 1936 and 1940, Sukuna travelled extensively across Fiji—often by foot or horse—to meet with chiefs and villagers.
+He famously persuaded the Great Council of Chiefs (GCC) in 1936 to "surrender" their individual rights to manage their land to a central board for the "national good".
+The 1940 Act legally codified this "trust," vesting the control of all native land in the Board to be administered for the "benefit of the Fijian owners" while facilitating leases to others.